Sayano-Shushenskaya power station accident: Turbine 2

 On the night of 16–17 August, the level of vibration increased substantially, and there were several attempts to stop the turbine.
 During 16 August up to 20:30, the load of turbine 2 was 600 MW, then it was reduced to 100–200 MW.
 On 17 August 2009 at 03:00, the load was increased again to 600 MW; at 03:30, the load was decreased to 200 MW; and at 03:45, it was increased again to 600 MW.
 During this time, the level of vibration was very high, and was also registered by seismic instruments in the plant.
-During attempts to shut it down, the rotor inside the turbine was pushed up, which in turn created pressure pushing up on the turbine cover, which was kept in place by 80 bolts, each 8 cm in diameter.
+During attempts to shut it down, the rotor inside the turbine was pushed upward, which in turn created pressure pushing up on the turbine cover, which was kept in place by 80 bolts, each 8 cm in diameter.

 During the morning of 17 August 2009, 50 people were gathered around turbine 2.
 As the plant general director, Nikolai Nevolko, was celebrating his anniversary, early in the morning he went to Abakan to greet the arriving guests, and none of the workers present wanted, or had the authority, to make decisions about further actions regarding the turbine.
 It seems they were used to the high levels of vibration.

 Turbine 2 was started on 16 August 2009 at 23:14 local time.
 At 23:44 it was running at a full load of 600 MW.
 During the night, its load varied between 10 and 610 MW.
 At the moment of the accident, which was 08:13 local time (00:13 GMT), its load was 475 MW and water consumption was 256 m3/s.
-Vibration of the bearing was 0.84 mm, which far exceeded the values of the other turbines by more than fourfold.
+Vibration of the bearing was 0.84 mm, which exceeded the values of the other turbines by more than fourfold.
 The working life defined by the manufacturer for the turbines was specified as 30 years.
 At the moment of the accident, the age of the turbine was 29 years and 10 months.

-On 17 August 2009, the turbines were at a working level of 212 m.
-At this pressure the recommended power band for the turbines is 570–640 MW (band III) and the allowed band is 0–265 MW also (band I).
-Band 265–570 MW (band II) at this pressure is not recommended and output over 640 MW (band IV) is forbidden.
-On the day of the accident, turbine 2 worked as the plant's power output regulator and due to this, its output power changed constantly.
+On 17 August 2009, the turbines were at a head pressure of 212 m.
+At this pressure the recommended power band for the turbines is 570–640 MW (band III), and the allowed band is 0–265 MW also (band I).
+Band 265–570 MW (band II) at this pressure is not recommended, and output over 640 MW (band IV) is forbidden.
+On the day of the accident, turbine 2 was working as the plant's power output regulator and, due to this, its output power was changing constantly.
 The turbine often operated in the band II regime, which is accompanied by pulsation and strokes in the water flow.